 - Choose any paragraph from an article, book, or news website

-- Rewrite the paragraph in your own words — shorter, simpler, and clearer than the original
+- Rewrite the paragraph in your own words — shorter, simpler, and clearer

 Do this for one paragraph a day.
 Over four weeks, you will notice a significant change in how you structure your own writing — because you will have practised the skill of finding the core idea and expressing it simply, over and over again.